Assistance programs Bellingham and Whatcom County.

 Many different charities, non-profits, and other local organization help low-income families.
-These groups offer a wide variety of assistance programs for paying rent or energy bills to stop evictions or they coordinate government homeless prevention programs.
-They may offer free medical and health care, and other forms of assistance.
+These groups offer a wide variety of emergency programs for paying rent or energy bills to stop evictions or they coordinate government homeless prevention programs.
+They may offer free medical and health care as well as other forms of assistance.
 Many of them receive funding from the United Way, which is based in Bellingham.
 Find information on all of your options below.

 Another non-profit is Opportunity Council.
 This is the Whatcom County WA community action program.
-They have created programs and offer services that are key to increased self-sufficiency and creating positive change for the unemployed, low and fixed income people.
+They have created assistance programs and offer social services that are key to increased self-sufficiency and creating positive change for the unemployed, low and fixed income people.
 Services offered by the agency include housing, rent assistance, free food, or shelter.
 There are also vouchers for a motel room, prescriptions, childcare, Head Start, information and referral to other federal government and Washington programs.

 The non-profit may also be able to help Whatcom County and Bellingham families apply for government grants for housing or rent needs.
 They also offer Early Support for Infants, school supplies, and more.
 A key focus of Opportunity Council is of ending poverty in the region.
 Call (360) 734-5121, or click here for assistance programs from Opportunity Council.

-Whatcom County holiday programs - Organizations ranging from DSHS to the Salvation Army and churches offer free toys, gifts, and meals.
+Whatcom County free holiday programs - Organizations ranging from DSHS to the Salvation Army and churches offer free toys, gifts, and meals.
 A priority is on children as well as senior citizens that do not have other family in the area.
 Some agencies only offer referrals to Christmas assistance.
 Read more on free holiday help in Snohomish region.

 Bellingham and Whatcom County Love provides advice and referrals.
 The goal of the charity is to help people in poverty address the cause of it, such as excessive debt or lack of employment.
 They may have referrals to transitional housing, government grants and more.
 Address is 1998 Midway Lane, Bellingham, WA 98226, or call 360.671.6201.

 Sacred Heart Church can provide emergency food or one time financial aid for security deposits, rent, or energy bills.
 There may also be clothing or gas vouchers for work reasons.
 Some free furniture may be provided from time to time.
 Dial (360) 734-2850.

 Saint Paul's Episcopal Church may, on occasion, have small amount of money for emergency expenses.
 There may be funds for rent or paying bills, local transportation, and other costs.
 Small boxes of food may also be offered in Whatcom County.
 Applicants need to walk in on Tuesday from 9-10 am to apply.
-Address is 2117 Walnut Street, Bellingham, WA, 98225 .
+Address is 2117 Walnut Street, Bellingham, WA, 98225 .Call (360) 733-2890.

-Low income, unemployed, and other qualified individuals can get free groceries and other food aid.
+Low income, unemployed, and other qualified individuals can get free groceries and other food, free groceries or hygiene supplies.
 The Bellingham Food Bank distributes food directly to families and other distribution centers throughout Whatcom County Washington.
-(360) 676-0392
+Call (360) 676-0392

 There are several other food pantries as well as soup kitchens in the region.
 They will have everything from groceries to free Easter, Thanksgiving, and Christmas meals or gifts.
 Some even have clothing.
-More food pantries in Whatcom County.
+More on free food pantries in Whatcom County.

 Receive help with and access to child and day care

 The Bellingham Childcare and Learning Center (phone number (360) 676-0950) partners with other non-profits to provide the highest standard and most affordable childcare.
 There may also be some free government vouchers.
 The day care programs are in place for low-to-moderate income families, and BCLC will assist them with becoming self-sufficient.

-Interfaith Community Health Center is a free medical clinic that provides free, high quality primary health and medical care, dental care, behavioral health and prescription medication to the citizens of Whatcom County.
+Interfaith Community Health Center is a free medical clinic that provides free, high quality primary health and medical care.
+There is also dental care, behavioral health and prescription medication to the citizens of Whatcom County.
 Medical help is available for all patients, regardless of their ability to pay for the health care services.
 (360) 676-6177.